RAPTOR: Practical Numerical Profiling of Scientific Applications

 \paragraph{Roofline Model} To get a prediction for whether a computation is compute- or memory-bound, we build a roofline model of our processor, assuming a bandwidth of $1024$ GB/s (e.g., Fugaku's~\cite{fugaku-specs}).

-\paragraph{Results} Using the above model and the data collected from our experiments described earlier, we obtain estimated speedups for different configurations of \app{Sod} and present the results in \cref{fig:sod_speedup}.
-Due to this being a computation-heavy application that has a high operation intensity (operations per byte), our roofline model predicted a compute-bound scenario.
-The irregularities around the small mantissas are due to the AMR behavior changing and resulting in a different ratios of truncated and non-truncated operations.
+\paragraph{Results} Using the above model and the data collected from our experiments described in \cref{sec:hydroapp}, we estimate speedups for different configurations of \app{Sod} and present the results in \cref{fig:sod_speedup}.
+This is a computation-heavy application with a high operational intensity, so our roofline model predicts a compute-bound scenario.
+Predicted speedups for full truncation are $3.7\times$ for half precision and $2.2\times$ for single precision ($2.2\times$, $1.6\times$ memory-bound).
+The predicted speedups for M-1 and M-2 are lower than for M-0 because a smaller portion of the code is truncated.
+Consequently, speedups from low-precision operations impact the overall performance less.
+Irregularities around the small mantissas are caused by the adaptive behavior of AMR, which changes the ratio of truncated and non-truncated operations.
+This is reflected in the bar plots of \cref{fig:sod}.
+For M-1, extra operations caused by AMR outweigh the speedup of the low-precision operations, resulting in net slowdowns for 4 and \unit[5]{bit} mantissas.
 With insight from domain scientists on acceptable levels of error obtained from \cref{fig:sod}, this information can be used to obtain an optimal FPU configuration for hardware co-design.
 Given that \tool{} simplifies the collection of such information, collaborating with scientists for gathering data on the numerical behavior of software can become a powerful way to enable supercomputing centers to make informed decisions about future procurements appropriate for their workloads.